 - Bandwidth on your computer or local network is shared between all open applications and media players that use the Internet.
 Buffering may be reduced by closing applications.
 If you use Microsoft Windows Media Player you can right-click on the Windows Media Player status bar and select "View" then click "Statistics" to see how much bandwidth a stream is using.

 - Internet congestion can slow down the delivery of the stream, make it difficult for you to connect or cause buffering.
-We suggest you try our MP3 streams using your favorite media player.
 If you repeatedly have difficulty connecting, please notify your ISP (Internet Service Provider) — there are often quick fixes they can make when they learn about your issue.

 Streaming via cell networks can be hit and miss, especially if you're on the move and being disconnected and reconnected to different towers.
 Another interruption may be caused if your provider starts to throttle your bandwidth down as you near your data plan's monthly quota.
 Possible solutions:

 - Contact your cellular service provider to see if your service plan can support 32kbps MP3 stream on the go.

 - Make sure you are connected to our low-bandwidth stream on the listen page.